sudomateo/setup-packer/README.md

 # setup-packer

+**This repository is no longer maintained.
+It was merged into https://github.com/hashicorp/setup-packer.**

 The `sudomateo/setup-packer` action is a JavaScript action that sets up HashiCorp [Packer](https://www.packer.io) in your GitHub Actions workflow by: